 Bué’s wines tend to be influenced by the caillottes, making this hamlet’s distinguished whites recognizable by their broadly floral aromas, their finesse, and their precision.

 Such are Thierry’s wines.
 Quick to smile, hardworking, and a man of obvious intelligence, Thierry made his first wine in 1982 (superb in 2000!).
-He is the fourth-generation Merlin to farm vines and his fourteen hectares (35 acres) are divided between twelve (30 acres) planted to Sauvignon Blanc and two (5 acres) to Pinot Noir.
-These hectares are further divided into thirty parcels, all of which are in Bué except for three parcels in the commune of Sancerre and one parcel to the south in the commune of Veaugues.
+He is the fourth-generation Merlin to farm vines and his 32 acres are divided between 28 planted to Sauvignon and 5 planted to Pinot Noir.
+This acreage is fragmented into nearly 30 parcels, all of which are in Bué except for three parcels in the commune of Sancerre and one parcel to the south in the commune of Veaugues.
 He works these vineyards side by side with two employees very closely—plowing and hoeing are standard here, as is careful pruning to create optimal spacing between vines and shoots to alleviate mildew pressure.

 That’s Thierry in the photograph, standing in front of the 1942 Willy’s Jeep that he bought himself and restored for his 50th birthday.
 That Jeep almost certainly came to France via the Normandy beaches.